opencv/opencv/modules/gpu/doc/per_element_operations.rst

 .. cpp:function:: void gpu::add(const GpuMat& src1, const Scalar& src2, GpuMat& dst)

-    Computes matrix-matrix or matrix-scalar sum.
+    Computes a matrix-matrix or matrix-scalar sum.

     :param src1: First source matrix. ``CV_8UC1``, ``CV_8UC4``, ``CV_32SC1`` and ``CV_32FC1`` matrices are supported for now.

     :param src2: Second source matrix or a scalar to be added to ``src1``.

-    :param dst: Destination matrix.
-Will have the same size and type as ``src1``.
+    :param dst: Destination matrix with the same size and type as ``src1``.

-See also: :c:func:`add`.
+See Also: :c:func:`add`.

 .. index:: gpu::subtract